 5. Keep track of all correspondence

 Depending on the state you live in, debt collectors can make contact with you at varying frequencies per week.
-Keep a record of every phone call, email or SMS you receive from the debt collection agency to help you to keep track of the situation, and to ensure that the agency is being compliant in the debt resolution process.
+Keep a record of every phone call, email or SMS you receive from the debt collection agency to help you to keep track of the situation.
+This is also to ensure that the agency is being compliant in the debt resolution process.
 Additionally, request proof in writing when making any agreements or changes to your account with the debt collection agency.

 6. Be proactive and find a resolution